MDAnalysis/mdanalysis/AI_POLICY.md

 MDAnalysis does not accept any substantial uses of AI-generated content in contributions.

-AI tools may be used in limited cases, for example when it is used for small amounts of AI-assisted code (e.g. autocompletion using copillot, cursor, etc...) or for language translation purposes. **Such uses must always be declared.**
+AI tools may be used in limited cases, for example when it is used for small amounts of AI-assisted code (e.g. autocompletion using copilot, cursor, etc...) or for language translation purposes. **Such uses must always be declared.**

 ## Policy details